Guide to Ant Control

 For ant control and ant prevention in Maryland, Virginia, West Virginia, and Tennessee, Frontline is the expert pest control team to call.

-Types of Ants in Maryland and Virginia
+Common Types of Ants

 Acrobat ants get their name from the unique behavior they display when threatened, where they raise their abdomen above their head and thorax much like a scorpion’s tail.
 These ants are brown or black in color and are only one-eighth of an inch in length on average.
 While small, the workers of this species will bite aggressively and release a foul odor when alarmed.
 Colonies are known to nest in structural woodwork and foam insulation.